-The most recent actuarial valuation for funding purposes was performed on October 1, 2018 by Mercer, a firm of consulting actuaries.
-Despite there being a surplus of \$93,219 on a going concern basis, the valuation resulted in a solvency deficit of \$4,915 for the entire plan.
-Pursuant to the Act, the Corporation paid its share of special payments into the Plan in addition to the employer contribution for current service cost.
-There was no additional amount paid for special payment during the fiscal year ended March 31, 2021 [2020 - \$2,876].
-The next actuarial funding valuation will be performed at September 30, 2021.
+The most recent actuarial valuation for funding purposes was performed on October 1, 2021 by Mercer, a firm of consulting actuaries.
+The final report will be filed with the Superintendent later this year.
+The Corporation does not anticipate the need for special payments into the Plan.
+There was no amount paid for special payment during the fiscal year ended March 31, 2022 [2021 - nil].

-The Corporation expects to pay \$3,200 [2020 - \$9,100] in contributions to fund pension benefits in fiscal year 2022.
+The Corporate expects to pay \$8,605 [2021 \$3,200] in contributions to fund pension benefits in fiscal year 2023.